Laboratory Studies

 Associated marker testing

-Angiotensin-converting enzyme levels are typically elevated, as are total acid phosphatase and ferritin levels.
+Angiotensin-converting enzyme levels typically are elevated, as are total acid phosphatase and ferritin levels.
+These levels may normalize or may remain elevated with treatment.
 Monitoring levels of another enzyme, chitotriosidase, is also useful in monitoring the disease, except in the 10% of the population who have a deficiency in this protein.

 Imaging Studies

-Ultrasonography of the abdomen can reveal the extent of organomegaly.
-MRI is more accurate than ultrasonography in determining organ size.
-Hip MRI may be useful in revealing early avascular necrosis.
-MRI may be useful in delineating the degree of marrow infiltration and evaluating spinal involvement.
+Ultrasonography of the abdomen can reveal the extent of organomegaly, and can be useful especially in young children.
+MRI is more accurate than ultrasonography in determining organ size and is used for volumetric assessment.
+MRI may be useful in revealing early skeletal involvement, such as avascular necrosis and spinal degradation, as well as in delineating the degree of bone marrow infiltration.
 Skeletal radiography can be used to detect and evaluate skeletal manifestations of Gaucher disease.
-Perform chest radiography to evaluate pulmonary manifestations.
+Chest radiography should be performed to evaluate pulmonary manifestations.
 Dual-energy x-ray absorptiometry (DEXA) is useful in evaluating osteopenia.
+Bone scans may be useful in diagnosing bone crises.

 Other Tests